Years 7 to 9

 Course overview

-Within the art and design GCSE, you will complete three projects.
+Within the art, craft and design GCSE, you will complete three projects.
 Project one explores art textiles, project two explores fine art and project three explores your own choice of media and technique.
-GCSE art and design requires you to be creative, unafraid to take risks and be curious.
+GCSE art, craft and design requires you to be creative, unafraid to take risks and be curious.
 You will be expected to manage your time wisely and work creatively in a sketchbook.
 The course gives you opportunities to develop your confidence and to make your own decisions about the themes and styles you explore.
 We encourage independence and originality of thought.

 What will students study?